Toward Faster Nematode Test Results

 With the help of NC State nematode specialist Adrienne Gorny, artificial intelligence expert Edgar Lobaton is helping train computers to automatically identify the Southeast’s Top 25 nematodes and count them in each sample.

-That involves feeding thousands of annotated photographs into a state-of-the-art artificial intelligence model, said Lobaton, professor in the Department of Electrical and Computer Engineering and with the N.C.
+The project involves feeding thousands of annotated photographs into a state-of-the-art artificial intelligence model, said Lobaton, professor in the Department of Electrical and Computer Engineering and with the N.C.
 Plant Sciences Initiative.

 The tool is expected to be ready in 2025 to technicians at the NCDA&CS Nematode Assay Lab, aiding them in more rapidly processing nematode samples, before growers begin making treatment decisions for their 2026 crops.